jahic/jahic.github.io/courses.md

         [SEMINAR]
     </p>
     <p class="conferenceArticleTitle">
-        <a href="basa2024">Software architects: How to make higher quality software (and higher market value) in a more efficient way?</a>.
+        <a href="basa2024">Software architects: How to make quality software (with higher market value) in a more efficient way?</a>.
     </p>

     <p class="conferenceAuthors">